emqx/emqx-docs/en_US/modules/lwm2m_protocol.md

     ```
     - {?MsgType}: String, must be "notify"
     - {?ObserveSeqNum}: Number, value of "Observe" option in CoAP message
-    - "content": same to the "content" field contains in the response of "read" command
+    - "content": same as the "content" field contained in the response of "read" command

-### MQTT and LwM2M conversion
+### MQTT and LwM2M Conversion

-From the MQTT client, you can send Command to the LwM2M device.
+From the MQTT client, you can send commands to the LwM2M device.
 The command from MQTT to LwM2M uses the following topic

 ```bash
 "lwm2m/{?device_end_point_name}/command".